-- P17 Generally 5 storeys with flat roofs. - P18 Development compliments the physical form of development in the adjoining mixed use areas. - P19 Height of development responds to adjacent building height and form. - P20 Landscaped areas should be accessible to all residents and not fenced off into separate courtyards. - P21 Rear open spaces must be accessible from the street. - P22 Laneway fences generally between 900 and 1200mm high.
+- P1 Generally 5 storeys in height, with flat roofs and the topmost storey setback from the levels below. - P2 Height of development responds to adjacent building height and form. - P3 Landscaped areas should be accessible to all residents and not fenced off into separate courtyards. - P4 Rear open spaces must be accessible from the street. - P5 Laneway fences generally between 900 and 1200mm high.